nishant37/java_snippet/java_snippet/Readme.md

   maximumDepth.java: This java programs recursively finds the maximum depth of Binary tree.

   pascalTriangle.java: This java program shows the construction of Pascal Triangle.

+  Integer_To_Roman.java: Given an integer convert it into Roman numeral